Crisarchero/rock_paper_scissors/README.md

 This project is just for me to practice.
 No contributions, please!

 ## Acknowledgments
-All the sound effects are from https://pixabay.com/ . and don’t belong to me but are free to use.
+All the sound effects are from https://pixabay.com/ .
+They don’t belong to me, but are free to use.